-We have our wife beater beers (Budweiser, Pabst Blue Ribbon, to Coors), but Japan also has their lagers although I’m not sure if anybody is wearing a wife beater demanding that somebody fetch them another beer and a rice ball.
+In the U.S., we have our wife-beater beers (Budweiser, Pabst Blue Ribbon, to Coors), but Japan also has their lagers although I’m not sure if anybody is wearing a wife beater demanding that somebody fetch them another beer and a rice ball.

 It seems as tho every country has their standard lagers from the Canadians (Molson), Belgians (Stella Artois), Germans (Beck’s), Mexicans (Corona), Chinese (Tsingtao ), Thai (Singha), South Koreans (Hite), Dutch (Heineken), to the Italians (Birra Moretti).
-Except within the last decade, not only in the U.S, but Japan has a fast-growing craft brewery market that makes me wonder how I look with a wife beater and skinny jean combo.
+Except within the last decade, not only in the U.S, but Japan not only has their large Japanese breweries, but also a fast-growing craft brewery market that makes me wonder how I look with a wife beater and skinny jean combo.

-Oh, and if you are from Colorado where Orion is thought of as a major Japanese beer, they account for a 0.9% market share.
+If you were wondering what the most popular Japanese beer is, now you know by market share.
+Oh, and if you are from Colorado where Orion is thought of as a major Japanese beer, you will want to know that they only account for a 0.9% market share.

 The Big Japanese Beer Brands in the land of Burgers.

 Sapporo Premium has been the #1 selling Asian beer in the United States since Sapporo U.S.A., Inc.